 Fast-setting cement is a binding material with properties similar to the traditional Portland cement.
 Its main attribute is its fast setting time, which can harden in a time ranging between 20 to 40 minutes.

 Unlike traditional Portland cement, fast-setting cement doesn’t lose strength nor is it negatively affected by its fast hardening in any way.
 What’s more, its mixture is capable of achieving high mechanical resistance in a short period.

-That being said, fast-setting cement must be treated under special conditions to obtain the desired results, as soon as its prepared, its hardening process begins.
+That being said, quick-setting cement must be treated under special conditions to obtain the desired results, as soon as its prepared, its hardening process begins.

-These are the main characteristics of a fast-setting cement:
+These are the main characteristics of a quick-setting cement:

 - Fast-setting cement hardening process begins approximately 5 minutes after it has been prepared, so it’s recommended to prepare the surface on which it’s going to be applied beforehand.